-At the end of each year, staff members from the Office of Residential Life and Department of Facilities Management inspect all living spaces to determine if there is any damage beyond normal wear and tear that was not present prior to when students moved into their housing assignment.
+At the end of each year, staff members from the Office of Residential Life and Department of Facilities Management inspect all living spaces to assess the condition of each space.
+During this assessment we determine if there is any vandalism or damage beyond normal wear and tear that was not present prior to when students occupied the room, space, floor, or building.
 The University's annual operational budget covers costs associated with normal wear and tear.
-Damage billing charges are applied to student accounts when damage or vandalism that is deemed intentional, unintentional, or excessive is discovered in a student’s room, residence hall, floor, quad or apartment/suite.
+Damage billing charges are applied to student accounts when damage or vandalism that is deemed intentional, unintentional, or excessive is discovered in a student’s room, building, floor, quad, or apartment/suite.

 Damage Billing Charges are applied to student accounts throughout the academic year and at the end of the year during the residential closing process.
 The University expects students to maintain and leave their assigned living space in the same condition it was when they first occupied the space.
 At the beginning of each year, Residential Life and Facilities Management staff inspect each living space and record the condition of these spaces.